salmankhan360/Algorithms-Visualizer/README.md

 ## Music Included

-Added some science music of my faviroute youtuber <a href="https://www.youtube.com/c/MarkRober">Mark Rober</a>.
+Added some science music of my faviroute youtuber <a href="https://www.youtube.com/c/MarkRober" target="_blank">Mark Rober</a>.
 Click his name to checkout his videos

 ## How To Use

-Open the <a href="https://visualizer-b47d1.web.app">website</a> in Chrome and follow the instructions to start visualizing algorithms!
+Open the <a href="https://visualizer-b47d1.web.app"target="_blank">website</a> in Chrome and follow the instructions to start visualizing algorithms!

 ## How To Contribute

-You may find me through <a href="mailto:madvillain115@gmail.com">email</a> with any comments or ideas and fork this project!
+You may find me through <a href="mailto:madvillain115@gmail.com" target="_blank">email</a> with any comments or ideas and fork this project!

 #### ENJOY THE BEAUTY OF ALGORITHMS!